Mouseover any image for a brief project description, and click for more images and information.

 Designing and building this sunny Vauxhall roof terrace involved sourcing and installing plants, planters, an irrigation system, and finishing touches such as the chevron outdoor rug.
 We returned the following year to install slatted Venetian fence panels and add to the planting: it’s always satisfying to see a project develop!

 Tritton Vale Pocket Garden was created on the neglected site of a long-demolished building by the local community, using reused scaffold boards and donated plants.
 I am proud to be a member of the team responsible for creating and caring for this award-winning garden.

 Newly-laid paving and turf in this sunny family garden with a secluded paved seating area and raised beds at the far end.
 The lush planting includes climbers, eucalyptus, cordyline, bamboo and a focal-point acer.

 The Rookery, Streatham Common

-I’m part of the Rookery Garden Design Group – click this image to read more about this project.
-My redesign of the rose beds in the Old English Garden, shown in this image by Joel Antunes, incorporates hardy perennial underplanting.
+As part of the Rookery Garden Design Group, I helped to redesign the planting of the White Garden and Old English Garden at Streatham Common’s Rookery Garden.
+My redesign of the rose beds, shown in this image by Joel Antunes, incorporates hardy perennial underplanting.